AdaCore/spark2014/docs/ug/en/source/specification_features.rst

 inside postconditions and inside contract cases.
 See |GNAT Pro| RM for a detailed description of this pragma.

+.. index:: Result
+           postcondition; and Result
+           Contract_Cases; and Result

 .. _Attribute Result:

 Attribute ``Result``